JetBrains/teamcity-documentation/topics/typed-parameters.md

 </tabs>

-If you need to create a password parameter not in TeamCity UI, you can use [secure value tokens](storing-project-settings-in-version-control.md#Managing+Tokens) instead to set up parameter values.
+If you need to create a password parameter not in TeamCity UI, you can use [secure value tokens](storing-project-settings-in-version-control.md#Managing+Tokens) to set up parameter values.

 ```Kotlin
 params {